BDDs are the heart of Salo’s relationship-based business model.

 Officially, “BDD” stands for “Business Development Director,” but that title doesn’t do the role justice.
 Although BDDs do bring business to Salo, that’s just one part of the job.
 Their primary role is building lasting relationships with clients and consultants based on mutual trust and mutual success.

 BDDs focus on serving clients, not selling to them

-- Clients often call their BDDs when they want an objective opinion about a challenge they’re facing or advice about a choice they need to make.
-If a client wants to discuss a new project, a restructuring plan, a technology implementation, or any other strategic question; BDDs are ready to listen and provide solutions based on experience.
+- Sounding board: Clients often call their BDDs when they want an objective opinion about a challenge they’re facing or advice about a choice they need to make.
+When clients want to discuss a new project, a restructuring plan, a technology implementation, or any other strategic question, BDDs are ready to listen and provide solutions based on experience

 … BDDs are ready.
 In addition to building relationships with clients, they also cultivate relationships with Salo’s top-notch, senior-level consultants.
 BDDs know about each consultant’s experience, skills, and what kind of work energizes them.
 So, when a client needs help, BDDs can quickly recommend the right consultant(s) for the situation.

 The BDD takes care of the entire recruitment process for the client, from assessing their needs to finalizing the deal.
 And, even after a consultant is chosen, BDDs stay engaged—supporting the client and consultant, so they both can have the best possible experience.

 Salo BDDs thrive on helping others